 2 – Strong Centers: The game is all about its strong center.
 Toad Town acts as a hub throughout the game that you continually return to and is full of life, shops to visit, and NPCs to chat with.
 Additionally, Peach’s Castle (which has been uprooted) acts a subtle Strong Center on its own.

-3 – Boundaries: Firstly, during some game moments, the game employs actual boundaries (Example: At first there is debris that prevents you from exploring the southern half of Toad Town, but it is removed after Chapter 1.
+3 – Boundaries: Firstly, during some game moments, the game employs actual boundaries.
+This is similar a bit to SM64 in unlocking more of the physical game space as you progress through it.
+(Example: At first there is debris that prevents you from exploring the southern half of Toad Town, but it is removed after Chapter 1.
 This becomes very satisfying and feels like you opened up the city.)

 You’re then thrown from it and Peach’s Castle is raised high into the sky by Bowser, with you needing to find a way back, a crossing-the-boundary task that initially feels impossible.